European Australians: Early sightings by Europeans

 The first records of European mariners sailing into 'Australian' waters occurs around 1606, and includes their observations of the land known as Terra Australis Incognita (unknown southern land).
 The first ship and crew to chart the Australian coast and meet with Aboriginal people was the Duyfken captained by Dutchman, Willem Janszoon.

 Between 1606 and 1770, an estimated 54 European ships from a range of nations made contact.
 Many of these were merchant ships from the Dutch East Indies Company and included the ships of Abel Tasman.
 Tasman charted parts of the north, west and south coasts of Australia which was then known as New Holland.

 Seebaer van Nieuwelant (born 27 July 1623), son of Willemtgen and Willem Janszoon, was born south of Dirk Hartog Island, in present-day Western Australia.
 Nieuwelant was the First white child born in Australia.

 In 1770, Englishman Lieutenant James Cook charted the Australian east coast in his ship HM Barque Endeavour.
 Cook wrote that he claimed the east coast for King George III of Great Britain on 22 August 1770 when standing on Possession Island off the west coast of Cape York Peninsula, naming eastern Australia "New South Wales'.
 The coast of Australia, featuring Tasmania as a separate island, was mapped in detail by the English mariners and navigators Bass and Flinders, and the French mariner, Baudin.
 A nearly completed map of the coastline was published by Flinders in 1814.

 This period of European exploration is reflected in the names of landmarks such as the Torres Strait, Arnhem Land, Dampier Sound, Tasmania, the Furneaux Islands, Cape Frecinyet and La Perouse.
 French expeditions between 1790 and the 1830s, led by D'Entrecasteaux, Baudin, and Furneaux, were recorded by the naturalists Labillardière and Péron.

+Luis Vaez de Torres from Spain was also one of the first Europeans to explore Australia.